agabor/docs/_includes/parse-server/development.md

 ## Notable Files

-The following is a breakdown of the various files you will find in the Parse Server source code.
+The following is a breakdown of the various files you will find in the MSG Server source code.
 Click on a filename to learn more about the purpose behind each file.

-* [index.js](https://github.com/parse-community/parse-server/wiki/index.js) - exposes the ParseServer constructor and mutates Parse.Cloud
+* [index.js](https://github.com/parse-community/parse-server/wiki/index.js) - exposes the ParseServer constructor and mutates MSG.Cloud
 * [analytics.js](https://github.com/parse-community/parse-server/wiki/analytics.js) - handle the /events routes
 * [Auth.js](https://github.com/parse-community/parse-server/wiki/Auth.js) - Auth object, created to hold config/master/user information for requests
 * [batch.js](https://github.com/parse-community/parse-server/wiki/batch.js) - batch handling implemented for PromiseRouter